-Blue Cross MedicareRx Choice is a 3.5 Star Rated Part D Plan for People on Medicare in Oklahoma
+Blue Cross MedicareRx Choice is a 4.0 Star Medicare Part D Plan for Medicare Beneficiaries in Oklahoma

-According to the The Centers for Medicare & Medicaid Services (CMS) is the U.S. Federal agency that runs the Medicare, Medicaid, and Children’s Health Insurance Programs....
-(CMS), this prescription drug plan's quality is Average, and rated it 3.5 out of 5.0 stars.
+According to the The Centers for Medicare & Medicaid Services (CMS) is the U.S. Federal agency that runs the Medicare, Medicaid, and Children’s Health Insurance Programs.
+(CMS), this prescription drug plan's quality is Above Average, and rated it 4.0 out of 5.0 stars.

 These are the areas of the plan that are important to compare and review:

-- Premium & A deductible is an amount a beneficiary must pay for their health care expenses before the health insurance policy begins to pay its share....: The premium is the amount you will pay monthly.
-Plus, many plans have an annual deductible that must be met before An amount patients pay for their share of the cost of medical service or supply, like a doctor’s visit, hospital inpatient visit, or prescription drug.... begins.
+- Premium & A deductible is an amount a beneficiary must pay for their health care expenses before the health insurance policy begins to pay its share.: The premium is the amount you will pay monthly.
+Plus, many plans have an annual deductible that must be met before cost sharing begins.

 - Co-pays & Co-insurance: If you have regular prescriptions, it's critical to verify that your drugs are covered and to know what you will pay at the pharmacy.